(PHS - click to enlarge)

 Old, old Payette

-the old Ritz Theater
+the old Emma Theater

 1924 May Day parade (note the flagrant display of KKK marchers!)